 I am currently working on a book manuscript titled “Parts per Billion: Individual Responsibility and Global Climate Change.”
 I draw from feminist thought to articulate the connection between individual and collective moral responsibility for climate change.
 You can read more about my research, my teaching, and other endeavors by following the links.

 My home is in Champaign, IL with my partner of over 13 years and our cat, Lindy.
-We’re a fan of board games, video games, cooking new things, and going new places.
+We’re a fan of board games, video games, cooking new things, and going to new places.

 Feel free to email me at EricSGodoy at Gmail dot com.